Al-Amin1707027/MediShare/README.md

 # MediShare

 **This is a medicine sharing website developed using asp.net core web api.
-It is developed in a way that people can sell their extra drugs or donate them.**
+It is developed in a way that people can sell their extra drugs or donate them.
+I have also added sslcommerz payment gateway for all the payment purpose.**

 **Technology used:
 1. ASP.net core web API